 “Come on, come through,” Liza Minnelli famously sings of New York City in “New York, New York,” but it’s impossible for an audience these days not to be thinking the exact same sentiments of Minnelli on those sporadic occasions when she now appears live.
 Blighted by numerous illnesses and addictions that even her mother might have found daunting (when she died in London in 1969, Judy Garland was a decade younger than Liza is now), Minnelli is a singular stage animal whose appearances of late have made one nervous.
 The ongoing question, simply put: Will she come through?

-On the evidence of “Liza’s Back…,” the Royal Albert Hall concert show signaling Liza Minnelli's first U.K. appearance since 1995, the 56-year-old newlywed is indeed back, and in fighting form.
+Well, start spreading the news, as Minnelli’s preferred songwriters John Kander and Fred Ebb put it in another context.
+On the evidence of “Liza’s Back…,” the Royal Albert Hall concert show signaling her first U.K. appearance since 1995, the 56-year-old newlywed is indeed back, and in fighting form.
 (Hubby David Gest is the evening’s producer-creator and was in abundant evidence in the front row, leading ovation after ovation.)

 While some will debate the advisability in PR terms of lip-synching crucial songs during a surprisingly lengthy set, Minnelli is looking good and sounding ready for a creative rebirth.